-Whitney C. Johnson is the Deputy Director of Photography at National Geographic.
-Before joining the Society in 2015, she was the Director of Photography at The New Yorker where she oversaw the photographic vision for the magazine in print, on the iPad, and at newyorker.com.
+Whitney Johnson is the Vice President of Visuals and Immersive Experiences at National Geographic.
 Prior to that she worked at the Open Society Foundations.
-She has taught at Columbia University’s School of Journalism, New York University’s Tisch School of the Arts, and the International Center of Photography.
+She has taught at Columbia University’s Graduate School of Journalism, New York University’s Tisch School of the Arts, and the International Center of Photography.

 Since March 2000, Xavier Canonne has been the director of the Musée de la Photographie in Charleroi, Belgium.
 Before coming to the Musée, he was the director of the collection of the Province of the Hainaut (modern and contemporary art) from 1987 to 2000.
 He has curated many exhibitions and has edited and written various books and studies.
 He had curated several exhibitions, among them Intimate Man Ray (2003); Scenes of Atget (2004); Lee Miller a Life (2005); and Surrealism in Belgium in the Fine Arts Museum in Mons-BAM (March—April, 2007).
 Canonne is the publisher of the review "Marées de la Nuit".
 He is the author of the several books, including Looking at the U.S. – 1957—1986, published in 2009; Requiem pour un homme seul, Le Samouraï de Jean-Pierre Melville, 2010; and René Magritte, The revealing images, published in 2017.
 Xavier Canonne received his Doctorate in Art History and Archaeology from the Sorbonne University in Paris, with a doctoral thesis dedicated to Surrealism in Belgium.